AppSecure-nrw/security-belts/green/test-for-default-credentials.md

 # Test for Default Credentials

-Test for default credentials within all services (frontend, database, etc.) of your product.
-Automate this test using existing tools to reduce your effort.
+Test for default credentials within all services (frontend, database, etc.) of your product that are reachable within your network.
+Automate this test using existing tools within a testing environment.

-**TODO:** Why is this in the green belt and not in orange?
-Benefit is high und Effort is low if your automate it.
-Or is the benefit low as most devs change them?
+Be aware that accounts might get locked if your login attempt fails too many times and that intrusion detection alerts might be raised at your central security.
+Furthermore, both problems can already occur in your testing environment - depending on your it-security infrastructure.

+Note that we only focus on network attacks.
+Offline services may have also default credentials but if an attacker can access your offline files, then you have other problems than having weak credentials.

+**TODO:** Lars and Stefan agree: The benefit is very high but effort is currently medium.
+We need to check whether the effort is in fact medium.
+If it is less, this activity should be a orange one.
+Questions we need to answer: How complex is it to run hydra?
+Does it need a full list of end points?
+How complex is it to set up a test environment that does not close all accounts and does not raise intrusion detection alerts?
+We need feedback for this.

-**TODO:** Should we merge this activity with the yellow belt activity [Unit Tests for Security Features: Testing for Weak Password Policy](../yellow/unit-tests-for-security-features.md)?
-In this yellow belt activity, we already check for weak passworts - checking for default credentials is very similar.
+**TODO:** Stefan asks: Is a week passwort check activity missing?
+We only have an activity in the yellow belt activity for the password policy: [Unit Tests for Security Features: Testing for Weak Password Policy](../yellow/unit-tests-for-security-features.md).

-**TODO:** Are there services with default credentials that are not analyzed by nmap or hydra?
-We assume that offline (non-http) services may need an extra script.
-If so: Your script shall contain all offline services that require credentials.
-Additionally, write down for each service what its default credential is.

 ## Benefits
 - It is more complicated for attackers to gain access to one of your services.